SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 - "I get random kisses from my guest."

-I kiss her then we both giggle.
+I kiss her, then we both giggle.

 - "My guest will listen to anything I want to say."